justin13888/Pixles/pixles-cli/README.md

 CLI tool for Pixles API.
 Primarily used for server owners, advanced users, and development.

-This is built with Kotlin Multiplatform/Native, similar to the mobile clients.
-It uses `pixles-core-kotlin` for core capabilities such as uploading, downloading, among other APIs.
+It is a thin CLI wrapper.
+It uses `pixles-core-rust` for core capabilities such as uploading, downloading, among others.
 This CLI tool is entirely stateless for simplicity.

 ## Getting Started